The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Scrub a Dub

 If you have ever watched Grey's Anatomy, you know that having clean hands is important.
 You have to scrub in.
-While a self-exam is much easier than any procedure they pretend to perform on Grey's, clean hands are still a good idea.
+While a testicle self-exam is much easier than any procedure they pretend to perform on Grey's, clean hands are still a good idea.
 Lucky for you, you're already in the shower.
 Grab your favorite body wash or bar of soap and wash your hands before beginning your exam.

 A self-exam takes less than a lather, rinse, repeat, so make sure you add it to your shower routine.